janscience/TeeRec/README.md

 Remove `SdFat` and `Bounce2` from your `Arduino/libraries` folder, they are now supplied by Teensyduoino.

-For installing the libraries for the TFT monitor, open in the Arduino
-IDE: Tools - Manage libraries.
-Search for the TFT libraries and install them.
+For installing the libraries for the environmental sensors and the TFT monitor, open in the Arduino IDE: Tools - Manage libraries.
+Search for the libraries and install them.

 ## Installation